stet-stet/goct_ismir2023/README.md

 Some tips on the file format:
 - `.osz` files are actually `.zip` files.
 Just rename them and you will be able to unzip them. even after unzipping, it is recommended to keep the contents of the folder in the same folder.
 - Likewise, `.osu` files are plaintext.
 There's even an [wiki article](https://osu.ppy.sh/wiki/en/Client/File_formats/osu_%28file_format%29) for this online, which is fairly detailed.
+- Fortunately, there are actually some parsers in this repo!

 ## Preprocessing Data for osu!mania 4k dataset